 The introduction of autonomous vehicles will happen in five stages.
 The first stage is basic automation such as breaking, parking and controlling speed.
 The final stage is where there are no controls as we know them.
 No steering wheel, brake lever or pedals.
 Stages 2-4 have intermediate degrees of automation until stage 5 is reached.
 One of the major barriers to implementation is integrating with existing infrastructure.
 This means some form of onboard human control, for now at, at least.

 The paper discusses people with disability or difficulties, older adults, and children.
-In practical terms, vehicles could be designed to “themes” which suit user individual needs.
-An office theme, an entertainment theme, or an adaptable theme to suit particular disabilities.
+Vehicles designed to “themes” would cater for individual needs.
+An office theme, an entertainment theme, or an adaptable theme to suit specific disabilities.
 In this case, it could be by offering all information in the most suitable mode, or adapting ergonomics to suit easy operation.
 ABC News also has a 2017 article discussing some of the issues.

 To find out what Transport for NSW is doing on this topic – go to their dedicated website page on connected and automated vehicles.